SchwarzIT/onyx/apps/docs/src/development/packages/nuxt-docs.md

 :::

-## Usage
+### Step 3: Enable the Nuxt layer

+Now, just extend your application with the onyx layer.
 You can check the [Nuxt documentation](https://nuxt.com/docs/getting-started/layers#usage) for further information.

 ::: code-group